kuzzleio/kuzzle/doc/2/api/controllers/security/create-api-key/index.md

 # createApiKey

-Creates a new API key for an user.
+Creates a new API key for a user.

 ---